 idto check that you're now in the plugdev group.

 android-sdk-platform-tools-commonpackage contains a community-maintained default set of udev rules for Android devices.
 To install:

 apt-get install android-sdk-platform-tools-common

-Windows: Install a USB driver for ADB.
+Windows: Install a USB driver for ADB (if applicable).
 For an installation guide and links to OEM drivers, see the Install OEM USB drivers document.

 When you are set up and plugged in over USB, you can click Run in Android Studio to build and run your app on the device.

 You can also use adb to issue commands, as follows:

 - Verify that your device is connected by running the